olivierbrcknr/kaboom/pages/Rules.md

 If the player selects a wrong card, they receive a hidden penalty which is then added to their hand.

+Players are not allowed to fire two times from the same stack.
+Meaning, if one has fired a card from player 1 not other player can fire a card from player 1 until either a new cards has been drawn or a card from another player's stack has been fired.

 ### Ending A Round

 If a player is confident enough to have **below 5 points** on their hand and it's the player's turn, they can decide to end the round.
 The round is still played until it reaches the ending player again.
 All the other players **must not** interfere with the ending player's hand in any way (e.g. swopping or quick-playing a card).